Skip to main content

 Online survey

 As part of the AGEMERA research project funded by the European Commission (Grant Agreement ID: 101058178), an online-based survey on the opinion of the local population regarding the exploration and extraction of mineral resources will be conducted in the coming weeks.
-This survey will be conducted using an online questionnaire that was developed and tested as part of the project in Finland and is now publicly available in a second step in Germany and other partner countries (Estonia, Poland and Zambia) from the 1st of March to the 30th of April 2024.
+This survey will be conducted using an online questionnaire that was developed and tested as part of the project in Finland and is now publicly available in a second step in Germany and other partner countries (Estonia, Poland and Zambia) from the 1st of March to the 15th of May 2024.
 The local partner in the AGEMERA project is the Institute of Mining and Specialised Civil Engineering at TUBAF.

 This survey asks, among other things, about the local population's acceptance of the exploration and extraction of mineral resources and the associated advantages and disadvantages for the local economy, for social coexistence in the region and for the environment.
 In addition, respondents are asked to express their opinion on important economic sectors and the future of their place of residence, their relationship to their place of residence and possible migration intentions and their influencing factors.